Table of Contents

-- Supports the following file formats: TIFF, JPG, PNG, PDF, and MSG.
+- Supports the following file formats: TIFF, BMP, PNG, JPG, PDF, EML, and MSG.

 - Creates new image-based email attachments with PDFs.

-- Intelligent OCR technology ensures document fidelity to an original source.
+- Intelligent OCR technology ensures document fidelity to a source.

 - OCRd documents are converted to text-searchable PDFs and using standard JPEG, JPEG2000, and JBIG2 formats.

 - OCR’ed documents can be saved as a new version to the original document or can overwrite the current version.

 - Centralized administration dashboard for monitoring and reporting.

 - Multi-language recognition of over 180 languages, including Asian and Arabic character sets.

-- Error reporting for documents that are corrupt, PDFs with security passwords, and other issues.
+- Error reporting for corrupt documents, PDFs with security passwords, and other issues.
 Administrators can view these documents for correction.

-5. NetDocuments OCR uses the cloud’s enormous power to OCR and compress documents – why does not it process all my documents almost instantly?
+5. Why does not NetDocuments OCR process all my documents almost instantly?

 seconds per page to OCR (depending on image quality, language, and other factors).
-A document is OCRd on one single-core processor in the Azure cloud infrastructure, so a bigger document will take longer.
 NetDocuments OCR is designed to focus on the largest document throughput (the highest possible number of documents to be processed in a given time period) rather than processing a single document in the fastest possible time (but causing overall document efficiency to be reduced).

 6. I am a new 10-user NetDocuments customer with one year’s volume of saved documents – why will it take NetDocuments OCR the same amount of time to process my document backlog as it will a large 1,000 user firm with millions of documents?